gauravpradeep/weather-app/README.md

 This Weather Forecast App allows users to search for weather information and get a 5-day forecast.
 The forecast includes temperature, weather conditions, and other relevant data.
 This app uses the OpenWeatherMap API to fetch real-time weather data.

-## Introduction

-_Fill in your text here about the app, its features, and any other relevant information._

 ## Getting Started

 Follow these instructions to get a copy of the project up and running on your local machine.